sanjay-rb/docker-kubernetes-notes/README.md

   - Sets up networking in a k8s cluster
   - types: NodePort, ClusterIP, LoadBalancer, Ingress
     - NodePort - Exposes a container to the outside world (only dev not in prd)
+    - ClusterIP – Default service type.
+Exposes the service internally within the cluster.
+Other services or pods can access it, but it’s not accessible from outside the cluster.
+Ideal for internal communication between microservices.

 - Deployment
   - Runs a set of identical pods (one or more)